ryanrahmadifa/ryanrahmadifa.github.io/_projects/cv-face-verification.md

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/cv-face-verification-network.jpg" title="FaceNet Architecture" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="assets/img/cv-face-verification-network.png" title="FaceNet Architecture" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">
+    FaceNet Architecture Illustrated by Analytics Vidhya
+</div>
 This is the Architecture for the FaceNet network.
 Don't worry if you're feeling overwhelmed, I, too, was overwhelmed at first.
-But looking at it closely, the idea of the Inception network is The key idea behind Inception is the use of inception modules, which consist of multiple convolutional filters of different sizes applied to the input simultaneously.
+But looking at it closely, the idea of the Inception network is the use of inception modules.

+Which consist of multiple convolutional filters of different sizes applied to the input simultaneously.
 This allows the network to capture features at different spatial scales, helping it recognize both fine and coarse details in the input.
-</div>